sydasif/python-book/docs/source/06_file-handling/01_file.md

 ### Working with files - network example

-In this code you can iterate over a file of your device ip list to configure multiple device.
-The filename is `device_ip` with IP address of network devices, as below:
+In this code, you can iterate over a file of your device's IP list to configure multiple devices.
+The filename is `device_ip` with the IP address of network devices, as below:

 ```console
 192.168.10.10